This is my review of the free British Airways American Express credit card.

 When you spend £20,000, you receive a voucher entitling you to book two Avios redemption flights for the miles of one.
 This voucher is valid for one year.

 I strongly recommend, however, that you do NOT get this card if you are interested in the 2-4-1 voucher.
-You are SUBSTANTIALLY better off getting the Premium Plus card instead!
+You are SUBSTANTIALLY better off getting the Premium Plus card instead if you are willing to pay the annual fee for that card.
 This post explains why the companion voucher on the basic British Airways Amex is not worth having (in my view).
 The lower earning rate on this card and the one year validity of the voucher – compared to two years for the Premium Plus voucher – makes a huge difference.